rakshitpatel3/Grader-Project/README.md

 ---

 ## Role-Specific Features
+- **Students:**

-- **Students:** Students can log in and view the list of available courses and sections from the CSE department.
+  - log in and view the list of available courses and sections from the CSE department
+  - fill out a form to be considered for a grading position
+  - update their application for a grading position after submission

+- **Instructors:**

-- **Instructors:** Instructors can log in and view the list of available courses and sections from the CSE department.
+  - log in and view the list of available courses and sections from the CSE department
+  - fill out a form to recommend students to be hired for a course or a particular section
+     - students who are not logged in, will log in with the OSU email that was recommended with the default password: ```password``` (which can be changed after logging in)

+- **Admin:**

-- **Admin:** Admin can log in and view, edit (add, delete, change), and reload the course catalog; Admin can approve Instructor or Admin role requests
+   - log in and view, edit (add, delete, change) courses and sections
+   - reload the course catalog
+   - approve Instructor or Admin role requests
+   - view and edit the number of graders required or assigned

 ---